 The strong desire to find “home runs” rather than focusing on a proven track record and hitting “singles” and “doubles” led to a pretty low investing batting average and generally lousy returns.

-Not only was I buying risky stocks, but I was also buying things I didn’t adequately understand, like MLPs, commodity ETFs, foreign stocks, biotechs, and royalty trusts.
+I was buying risky stocks and also things I didn’t fully understand, like MLPs, commodity ETFs, foreign stocks, biotechs, and royalty trusts.

 Needless to say, this approach wasn’t working very well for me.
 My investment returns badly lagged behind the market.